r-leyshon/ptspotter/README.md

 ## Resolved: Convert to test.

+* adj_file_nos is currently failing unit test.
+Losing first file.
+Issue is when target = 1.
+Adjust to use file.copy then file.remove the original source files.
 * issue: sequence_file_ops(n = 5) creates 5 files, naming is 01.R etc.
 adj_file_nos(target = 4) then removes period, leaving syntax 01R etc. Resolved
 but convert to a test.
 Above issue only applies when filename alpha are all